mgreiler/code-review-checklist/README.md

 ## Testing and Testability
 - [ ] Is the code testable?
+- [ ] Has the code change
-- [ ] Does it have enough automated tests
+- [ ] Have automated tests been added, or have related ones been updated to cover the change?
-(unit/integration/system tests)?
-- [ ] Do the existing tests reasonably cover the code change?
+- [ ] Do the existing tests reasonably cover the code change (unit/integration/system tests)?
 - [ ] Are there some test cases, input or edge cases that should be tested in addition?

 ## Readability
-- [ ] Was the code easy to understand?
+- [ ] Is the code easy to understand?
 - [ ] Which parts were confusing to you and why?
 - [ ] Can the readability of the code be improved by smaller methods?
-- [ ] Can the readability of the code be improved by different function/method or variable names?
+- [ ] Can the readability of the code be improved by different function, method or variable names?
 - [ ] Is the code located in the right file/folder/package?
 - [ ] Do you think certain methods should be restructured to have a more intuitive control flow?
 - [ ] Is the data flow understandable?
-- [ ] Are there redundant comments?
+- [ ] Are there redundant or outdated comments?
 - [ ] Could some comments convey the message
 better?
 - [ ] Would more comments make the code more understandable?
 - [ ] Could some comments be removed by making the code itself more readable?
-- [ ] Is there any commented out code?
+- [ ] Is there any commented-out code?

 ## Experts' Opinion
-- [ ] Do you think a specific expert, like a security expert or a usability expert, should look over the code before it can be committed?
+- [ ] Do you think a specific expert, like a security expert or a usability expert, should look over the code before it can be accepted?
-- [ ] Will this code change impact different teams?
-- [ ] Should they have a say on the change as well?
+- [ ] Will this code change impact different teams, and should they review the change as well?

 Find more about code reviews at www.awesomecodereviews.com